 EVCOM’s Diversity and Inclusion Commitment

 We will offer free membership to agencies that are led by Black and POC individuals or teams, and to Black and POC freelancers until the end of 2022.
 Please email Amelia on email@example.com to take this offer up, or find out more.

-From 2021 onwards, we will hold at least two workshops/ talks a year for young diverse people – one for people who are interested in getting into the event industry, and one for people who are interested in getting into the corporate film industry.
-These workshops will be free to attend and we will partner with local networks to ensure that we are able to engage as many young people as possible.
+From 2021 onwards, we have committed to holding at least two workshops/ talks a year for young diverse people – one for people who are interested in getting into the event industry, and one for people who are interested in getting into the corporate film industry.
+These workshops will be free to attend and we will partner with local schools and networks to ensure that we are able to engage as many young people as possible.

 We will aim to hold our live events in venues that are entirely accessible.
 Where this is not possible, we will specify all access details on each event listing.